What Does It Mean to be Recertified?

 Checking Credit Status

 Log into wqa.org with your WQA user ID and password to see the courses recorded for the last 3 years.
 Click on each course to see the associated credits.
-If you were certified prior to 9/30/2013, only the courses completed as of 10/1/2013 will count toward the current cycle.

 See below how to earn recertification credits so you can continue your WQA Professional Certification.